Jomo Kwame Sundaram: Career and UN works

-Jomo was the founding director of the Independent Institute of Social Analysis (INSAN) from 1978 to 2004 and editor of the bilingual magazine Nadi Insan (1979–1983).
 He was president of the Malaysian Social Science Association from 1996 to 2000 and convener of the first two International Malaysian Studies Conventions in 1997 and 1999.
 He chaired International Development Economics Associates between 2001 and 2004 and was a board member of the United Nations Research Institute.

 Before the 1997-98 Asian financial crisis, he supported proposals for new capital account management measures, which were later introduced by the then Prime Minister Mahathir Mohamad.
 From 1989 to 1991, he was a member of the National Economic Consultative Council.

 From 2006 to 2012, Jomo was Research Coordinator for the G24 Intergovernmental Group on International Monetary Affairs and Development.
 Between 2008 and 2009 he advised Miguel d'Escoto Brockmann, president of the 63rd United Nations General Assembly, and was also a member of the Stiglitz Commission of Experts on reforms of the international financial system.

 He was Assistant Secretary-General for Economic Development in the United Nations Department of Economic and Social Affairs (DESA) from 2005 to 2012, and Assistant Director-General and Coordinator for Economic and Social Development at the Food and Agriculture Organization (FAO) from 2012 to 2015.
 From 2010 to 2012 he acted as the G20 “sherpa” to UN Secretary-General Ban Ki-Moon and from 2011 as the UN’s G20 finance deputy.

 In 2022, he was interviewed by Frontline on the economic impact of the Russian invasion of Ukraine on the Global South, and in 2023, he appeared on Democracy Now! to discuss the role of institutions such as the World Bank in the climate crisis and global debt.

+In 2024, Jomo was awarded the Outstanding Scholastic Achievement, a category under the Merdeka Award for contributions and advice in addressing economic issues both locally and worldwide.